suhay/zygote-cart/README.md

 ## Endpoints

-There are two endpoints that can be passed as props to send the cart information to your server:
+There are two endpoints that can be passed as properties to send the cart information to your server:

 - `orderEndpoint`: Required.
 Product, payment, and shipping information will be sent to this endpoint once the order has been completed.
 - `infoEndpoint`: Not required.
 Product and shipping information will be sent to this endpoing once the first section checkout has been completed.
 Useful for returning tax and shipping methods with this endpoint.